51Degrees/documentation/src/devicedetection/features/appledevicetable.md

 @page DeviceDetection_Features_AppleDeviceTable Results for Apple Devices

+# Introduction

+Apple has continually worked to homogenize any information that a website can get about a device, through JavaScript or any other means.
+For more information look at our [Upgrade Apple Device](https://51degrees.com/blog/upgrade-apple-device-detection) blog.
+Below we cover the detection results that are experienced for each iPhone and iPad device, starting from the iPhone 3GS and the first iPad model.

 # iPhones using browswer in mobile mode @anchor iphones_mobile_mode

 |Device|Display Mode|Results|Results with CPU benchmarking|